IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_volume_onboarding.html.markdown

 - `onboarding_id` (String) The onboarding ID.
 - `input_volumes` - (List of strings) List of volumes requested to be onboarded.
 - `status` - (String) The status of volume onboarding operation.
-- `progress` - (String) The progress of volume onboarding operation.
+- `progress` - (Float) The progress of volume onboarding operation.
 - `results_onboarded_volumes` - (List of strings) List of volumes which are onboarded successfully.
 - `results_volume_onboarding_failures` - List of objects - The volume onboarding failure details.